Zero-zer0/Huawei_Matebook_D_Hackintosh_OpenCore/Readme.md

 -----

-## Screenshot & How I put BCM94360CS2 into the laptop
+## Screenshot & How to put BCM94360CS2 into the laptop

 ![  ](https://s1.ax1x.com/2020/04/03/GavKHg.md.jpg)